-Pick-your-own fruit and veggie farms in the GTA are strong June through August, with pick-your-own pumpkins and other gourds in fall.
+Pick-your-own fruit and veggie farms in the GTA are strong June through August (followed in fall by pick-your-own pumpkins and other gourds).
 Strawberries and blueberries are the popular pickings in June and July, but you can also pick cherries and peas.
 Raspberries pop up in July along with sweet corn.
 Blueberries and raspberries are still available in August and it’s prime time for currants, peaches, peas, and green beans.
 Mid-month you might also find Ontario fall strawberries, and pear and apple picking begins in late August, weather-permitting.

 Always call ahead to plan your visit, to be sure crops are ripe for picking.
 Check what’s in season with a handy what’s-in-season list from Harvest Ontario.

 This family farm in Milton is dedicated entirely to pick-your-own, with 165 acres of fruit and vegetable crops.
 At Andrews’ Scenic Acres you can pick as early as May, beginning with rhubarb and asparagus, then moving on to strawberries, blueberries, raspberries, gooseberries, sweet corn, elderberries, and currants through the summer.
 Visit in late August for fall strawberries and in fall for pumpkins.
 While you’re here, check out the farm market, animal corral, and free hayrides.
 Milton • 905-878-5807